randall-coding/music-festival-gpt/blog/write-up.md

 Write all the bands you find into matches.txt.
 ```

-After running the script here is the output:
+After running the script we see this output:

 <output>

-Only one band and no additional suggestions.
-That's not what we want.
+That has only one band and no additional suggestions which is not what we want.

 To solve this we'll introduce the concept of LLM temperature.
 The "temperature" setting in large language models (LLMs) like GPT affects the model's output randomness.
 A low temperature (closer to 0) makes the model's responses more predictable and deterministic, whereas a higher temperature (close to 1.0) leads to more varied and sometimes more creative responses.
-We'll leverage this creativity to help chatGPT find more similar bands.
+We'll leverage this creativity to help ChatGPT find more similar bands.
 GPTscript defaults to 0 temperature, so we will set it to 0.3 to increase it.

 *coachella.gpt*
 ```